mmaxs/lua-oop/README.md

 local c1, c2 = make_c(), make_c()

 ```
-Note that according to definitions of the example constructor functions, instances of `b1` and `b2` will have distinct sub-objects on every level of their prototype chains.
-Whereas, in contrast, instances of `c1` and `c2` will have distinct parts only for the most outer sub-objects in their structure and both have the very same single table `b` as the first item in their prototype chains which is also being set as copy-on-write with `setcowprototype()`.
+Note that according to definitions of our example constructor functions, instances `b1` and `b2` will have distinct sub-objects on every level of their prototype chains.
+Whereas, in contrast, instances `c1` and `c2` will have distinct parts only for the most outer sub-objects in their structure and both have the very same single table `b` as the first item in their prototype chains which is also being set as copy-on-write with `setcowprototype()`.

 `getprototype()`